harry-gibson/harry-gibson.github.io/index.md

 ---

 ## Remote Sensing and Google Earth Engine
 I've spent quite a bit of time over the last few years working with <a href="https://earthengine.google.com" target="_blank">Google Earth Engine</a>.
 It's really sparked my interest in remote sensing and is an incredible resource for working with the massive data volumes involved, as well as for publishing analyses.
-This section lists just a few of the most interesting pieces of work I've done with it.
+This section lists just a few of the most inspiring pieces of work I've done with it.

 ---